Twigest

 What is Twitter trend tracking?+

 Twitter trend tracking monitors the volume, velocity, and sentiment of tweets around specific keywords, hashtags, or accounts over time.
-It differs from a one-off search by maintaining a continuous baseline and alerting you when activity deviates significantly from that baseline.
-Twigest logs tweet volume per hour for each tracked keyword, computes a 7-day rolling average, and fires a spike alert when volume exceeds 3 times the average within a single hour.
+It differs from a one-off search by maintaining a continuous baseline and flagging when activity deviates significantly from that baseline.
+Twigest logs tweet volume per hour for each tracked keyword, computes a 7-day rolling average, and flags a volume surge in your next digest when volume exceeds 3 times the average.

 Twigest computes a rolling 7-day hourly baseline for each keyword.
-If the tweet volume in any given hour is more than 3 times the baseline average for that hour of the week, the system classifies it as a spike and sends an immediate Telegram or email alert.
-The alert includes the spike magnitude, top tweets driving the volume, and a sentiment breakdown so you know whether it is positive buzz or a crisis.
+If the tweet volume in any given hour is more than 3 times the baseline average for that hour of the week, the system classifies it as a surge and surfaces it clearly in your next daily digest.
+The digest entry includes the surge magnitude, top tweets driving the volume, and a sentiment breakdown so you know whether it is positive buzz or a crisis.

 How is a trend defined on Twigest?+

-A trend on Twigest is a sustained directional change in keyword tweet volume lasting at least 3 consecutive hours, as distinct from a single-hour spike.
+A trend on Twigest is a sustained directional change in keyword tweet volume lasting at least 3 consecutive hours, as distinct from a single-hour surge.
 The daily digest labels each keyword as 'rising', 'stable', or 'declining' based on the 24-hour trend direction relative to the prior 7-day mean.
-A spike is a sudden outlier; a trend is a sustained shift.
+A volume surge is a sudden outlier; a trend is a sustained shift - both are surfaced in your digest.

 Can I track competitor topics?+